 From late March until early May, it's flower season in Holland.
 Flower season is one of the most popular times to visit Holland.
 People want to see the Tulips, and we don't blame them.
 The flowers are gorgeous.
 But crowds and prices will also be at their highest.
 Only the month of August would be more expensive.

 The most popular attraction during flower season is the Keukenhof.
-The park is open from March 21st until May 10th, 2020.
+The park opens again in 2022 from March 24th until May 15th to be exact.

 Do note that a large part of the exhibition at the Keukenhof is indoors.
 If you want to enjoy the flowers outside, in the fields, come mid-April.
 This will ensure you will see the most flowers possible in bloom.